Investing in Emerging and Disruptive Technologies

 - MSCI ACWI IMI Next Generation Internet Innovation Index – 385 stocks

 By the time a technology becomes disruptive – meaning a mature market has formed – there are usually pure-play stocks available for retail investors.
-If you’ve already invested the lion’s share of your savings in prudent investment strategies like a low-fee robo-advisor or a diversified dividend growth portfolio, then you can afford to invest in tech stocks without jeopardizing your wealth.
+If you’ve already invested the lion’s share of your savings in prudent investment strategies like a low-fee robo-advisor or a diversified dividend growth portfolio, then you can afford to invest a small percentage of capital in tech stocks without jeopardizing your wealth.
+Just be prepared for the extreme volatility inherent to tech stocks.

 Investing in Disruptive Technology Stocks